 Idiot’s Grace Winery

-Idiot’s Grace Winery is a relative newcomer located just across the road from Garnier Vineyards, and prides itself on its organic winemaking.
+Idiot’s Grace Winery is located just across the road from Garnier Vineyards, and prides itself on its organic winemaking.
 Their vineyard plots are found on both the Oregon and Washington sides of the river, which have cultivated grapes including Chenin Blanc, Sangiovese, Primitivo and Dolcetto since 2003.

 The property is surrounded by cherry trees, and the on-site tasting room features large windows for enjoying the surrounding foliage and Gorge views.
 Summer and fall are great times to visit to visit, and enjoy a bottle of Gamay Noir, Cab Franc or Barbera while sitting around one of the outdoor picnic tables or lounging under the giant pergola.